MicrosoftDocs/winrt-api/windows.ui.xaml.controls/grid_columnspacing.md

 ## -description

-Gets or sets the distance (in pixels) between grid columns.
+Gets or sets the uniform distance (in pixels) between grid columns.

 ## -xaml-syntax